iamabdi19/BankingClerksOptimizer/src/ReadMe.md

 ## How to execute the proram
-use the following command in your terminal: java -jar [path_to_jar_file]
+use the following command in your terminal to run the jar file: java -jar [path_to_jar_file]

 ## Contributing